 The woman he pointed out was definitely NOT my type.
-She was a bit older, and if I stood next to her, I’d look like a child.
-I always hit up the amusement parks during the summer, and I don’t think she could fit on a roller coaster, either.
+She was a bit older, and I’d look like a child if I were to stand next to her.
+I don’t think she could fit on a roller coaster, either.

-Who needs a roller coaster when you can climb those-
+Who needs a roller coaster when you can climb-

 Let me stop you right there.
 I’m being practical, okay?